-Lunar New Year, also known as Chinese New Year 2023 is an important Chinese festival celebrated at the beginning of the traditional Chinese lunisolar calendar.
-Celebrations traditionally run from the previous evening of the first day to the Lantern Festival on the 15th day of the first month.
-The first day of the new year falls on the new moon between January 21 and February 20.
+Lunar New Year, also known as Chinese New Year 2024, is an important Chinese festival celebrated at the beginning of the traditional Chinese lunisolar calendar.
+Traditionally, the celebrations span from the evening before the first day to the Lantern Festival on the 15th day of the first month.
+The first day of the new year falls on the new moon between January 21 and February 20, in the year 2024.

 The New Year Festival has a centuries-old history and various myths and traditions have gained prominence.
 Traditionally, the festival is when ancestors, as well as gods, are honored.
 Chinese New Year is celebrated in countries and regions with significant Chinese populations, such as Mainland China, Hong Kong, Macau, Taiwan, Singapore, Thailand, Cambodia, Indonesia, Malaysia, Mauritius, and the Philippines.
 Chinese New Year is considered an important holiday by the Chinese and has had a significant impact on the lunar New Year celebrations of its geographical neighbors.

 The Lunar New Year is especially popular in East Asia, where it is influenced by the Chinese New Year and the Chinese Calendar.
 However, it is a component of the South and Southeast Asian Hindu-Buddhist calendars, the Jewish calendar, and the Islamic calendar.

 Table of Contents

 When is Lunar New Year 2024?

 Lunar New Year 2024 will fall on February 10th, with celebrations lasting until February 24th.